Early Water Pump Lubrication & Maintenance

 Early Chevrolet water pumps from 1916 thru 1937 have bushings that require constant maintenance.
 This style of water pump needs lubrication: oil on the pulley bushing every 50-100 miles & water pump grease from the grease cup around every 100 miles.
 In addition, whenever leaking is noticed, the packing nut should be checked and tightened.
 If the packing nut is turned all the way in, it will be necessary to add a ring of packing and readjust the nut.
 Failure to properly maintain this style of water pump can cause failure of the bushings, and leaking that cannot be stopped.
 At that point the only option is to rebuild or replace the water pump.

 The water pump packing nut squeezes water pump packing around the shaft to prevent leakage.
 It will also prevent air being sucked into the impeller of the water pump.
-Air around the water pump impeller will cause cavitation and prevent circulation of water causing overheating.
+Air around the water pump impeller will cause cavitation and prevent circulation of water, a common causing of overheating.
+If you run anti-freeze in the radiator, air at the impeller will also cause the anti-freeze to foam and push out the radiator cap.

 Finally, the grease cup should be turned in around every 100 miles.
-A proper water pump lube should be used in the grease cup.
+A proper water pump grease should be used in the grease cup.

 Several years ago, The Filling Station developed a sealed bearing water pump for 1929-1934 Chevrolet cars & trucks (except for 1933-1934 Standard).
 This sealed bearing water pump eliminates all lubrication maintenance requirements.
 These are all new units that come complete with a pulley.
 The sealed bearings eliminate the need for lubrication and the pumps look identical to original water pumps.
 For show purposes, you can install your original grease cup onto the new pump but it will just be for looks as no lubrication is required.
 As with the original water pumps, belt tension should be as loose as possible while still turning the fan.